Morpho menelaus: Hydrophobic surface

 A superhydrophobic surface is when water is dropped, a spherical ball forms and rolls off the surface.
 Any dirt or dust that is on the surface will be removed along with the water drop forming.
 The wings of Morpho menelaus have attracted potential research interest because of its self-cleaning property.
 The microstructure of the wing plays an important role in this unique feature.

 Collections

 Morpho menelaus is unique because of its iridescent blue color and large wingspan.
 They are one of the most familiar and recognizable neotropical insects.
-Over the past century, there has been an accumulation of these butterflies in both private and museum collections, and are considered highly valuable among collectors, artists, and designers for their beautiful coloration and are widely hunted or bred for decorative purposes.
+Over the past century, there has been an accumulation of these butterflies in both private and museum collections, and they are considered highly valuable among collectors, artists, and designers for their beautiful coloration and are widely hunted or bred for decorative purposes.
 Because of the popularity of collecting and rearing Morpho species for sale, there is a wide discrepancy in its taxonomic understanding among collectors.